 Furthermore, there was an introduction and development of high-yield crops.
 High-yield crops are types of crops that are particularly designed to bring out more overall yield.
 A process referred to as multiple cropping was also initiated during the period of the Green Revolution and this leads to more productivity.

-Multiple cropping can be referred to as when a land is used to plant two or more crops all through the year; this is done so that the land is not left idle and has something growing on it continuously.
-These new farming advances and methods in agricultural technology have been used by farmers everywhere in the world, and when mixed, increases the outcomes of the Green Revolution.
+Multiple cropping can be referred to as when land is used to plant two or more crops all through the year; this is done so that the land is not left idle and has something growing on it continuously.
+Thus increasing the productivity of the land.
+These new advances in farming and agricultural technology have been used by farmers everywhere around the world, this change in agriculture is called the Green Revolution.

 History And Development: